fairfield-university-ba-510-spring2019/final-project-back-row-squad/.ipynb_checkpoints/README-checkpoint.md

 ## Step 4:

 Our fourth step was test for integrity of our `CourseData.db`.
 We created a new notebook, `CourseDataTests.ipynb`, which containes examples of SQL SELECT queries, which checks for domain integrity (see cells 5-6), entity integrity (see cells 7-17), and referential integrity (see cells 18-21).
 Since one of our partners is an instructor at the university, we decided to model our queries to answer some questions she would want to answer.
-Examples of these queries are in the `CoruseDataTests.ipynb`.
+Examples of these queries are in the **[CourseDataTests](CourseDataTests.ipynb)**.

 # Step 5a: